aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Visual rendering/ShowSuccessWord.md

 private void ShowComboMessage(EntityControl entity, bool block)
 ```
 The parameters are relayed as they are to ShowSuccessWord with false as super.

+NOTE: Since this destroys the `commandword`, it can lead to a situation where this can be missleading during [DoDamage's block processing](../Damage%20pipeline/DoDamage.md#block-processing).
+Check the documentation to learn more.